georgeonalo/Serverless-Web-Application-3_ServerlessBackend-/README.md

 ##### Next

-✅ After you have successfully tested your new function using the Lambda console, you can move on to the next module, RESTful APIs: ([https://github.com/georgeonalo/Serverless-Web-Application-4_RESTfulAPIs-])
+✅ After you have successfully tested your new function using the Lambda console, you can move on to the next module, [RESTful APIs](https://github.com/georgeonalo/Serverless-Web-Application-4_RESTfulAPIs-)